zeek/zeek/frameworks/logging.rst

 .. rst-class:: opening

-   Bro comes with a flexible key-value based logging interface that allows fine-grained control of what gets logged and how it is logged.
+   Zeek comes with a flexible key-value based logging interface that allows fine-grained control of what gets logged and how it is logged.
 This document describes how logging can be customized and extended.